capsidjs/capsid/README.md

 `capsid` is a framework for creating UI Components based on HTML classes.

 `capsid` doesn't generate DOM nodes.
-Rather, it binds components to existing DOM nodes.
+Rather, it binds behaviors to existing DOM nodes.
 See [Hello world](https://codepen.io/kt3k/pen/MmYxBB) or [Timer](https://codepen.io/kt3k/pen/YVPoWm) examples.

 `capsid` encourages the declarative programming by the use of decorators.
 See [Button](https://codepen.io/kt3k/pen/RVNOvM) or [Mirroring](https://codepen.io/kt3k/pen/VbvKNp) examples.

 `capsid` is very different from lately popular frameworks like React or Vue.
 Those frameworks update DOM nodes based on markups written in their DSL (jsx or vue's markup). `capsid` takes very different approach for creating components.
 It never creates or updates DOM nodes automatically, but let the framework users do it. `capsid` just helps organizing the event handlers and the DOM nodes relationships.

+`capsid` recommends the use of [flux][] design pattern.
+In `capsid`, you don't need any framework or library to apply flux to your app.
+You can just use [@emits](https://github.com/capsidjs/capsid#emitseventname) and [@notifies](https://github.com/capsidjs/capsid#notifieseventselector) decorators for making unidirectional data flow among your components.

 # Features